ddev/ddev/docs/content/users/usage/commands.md

 Global Flags:
   -j, --json-output   If true, user-oriented output will be in JSON format.
+      --project string   The name of a project to run the command against.
+Include this flag before the command name.
+The command will run as though your working directory was inside that project.
 ```

 ## Global Flags

-Two flags are available for every command:
+Three flags are available for every command:

 * `--help` or `-h`: Outputs more information about a command rather than executing it.
 * `--json-output` or `-j`: Format user-oriented output in JSON.
+* `--project`: The name of a project to run the command against.
+Include this flag before the command name.
+The command will run as though your working directory was inside that project.

 ---